 Art Director (UI/UX), Front-End, Copywriter

-Access Queens is a grassroots organization based in Queens, N.Y. that strives to improve subway transit and enforce responsible residential development.
+Access Queens is a grassroots organization based in Queens, New York, striving to improve subway transit and enforce responsible residential development.

 - Identity cannot mimic the Metropolitan Transit Authority (MTA), but it should reflect the concept of city transit.

-- Subway tie-in: The gradiated horizontal line, the “rail motif,” that crosses over the letterforms represents the major subway lines that run through Queens.
+- Subway tie-in: The "rail motif" is the gradiated horizontal line that crosses the letterforms.
+It represents the major subway lines that run through Queens.

-- Color has meaning: The four colors (yellow, blue, orange, purple) in the rail motif represent the major train lines in Queens (E, F/M, 7).
+- Color: The four colors (yellow, blue, orange, purple) in the rail motif represent the major train lines in Queens (E, F/M, 7).

 - Facebook page gained 1,500+ followers.